 Overuse of alcohol can lead to serious side effects for the person that’s drinking and those in their lives.
 Not only can alcohol impact your relationships with your loved ones, but it can also be detrimental to your mental and physical health.
 Before you know it, you’re facing issues in your professional life, as well as financial and legal strain.

-One of the more serious complications that can come from long-term alcohol abuse is known as wet brain.
-This condition is both psychological and physical and can end up being life-threatening if not addressed.
+One of the more serious complications that can come from long-term alcohol abuse is known as wet brain or Wernicke-Korsakoff syndrome.
+This condition, both psychological and physical, can end up being life-threatening if not addressed.
 This is just one of the many risks involved with alcohol abuse.

-Wet Brain is a common term for an alcohol-related brain disorder, called Wernicke-Korsakoff syndrome.
-Technically, it is usually to separate issues that occur together, called Korsakoff’s syndrome and Wernicke’s encephalopathy.
+Wet Brain, often referred to as “wetbrain” or Wernicke-Korsakoff syndrome, is a common term for an alcohol-related brain disorder.
+Technically, it is usually two separate issues that occur together, called Korsakoff’s syndrome and Wernicke’s encephalopathy.
 Some scientists believe that, rather than two conditions, this is two parts of one condition in which the chronic stage is Korsakoff’s syndrome while the acute phase is Wernicke’s encephalopathy.

 Wet brain is also known as:

 - Alcoholic encephalopathy

 The cause of a wet brain is a deficiency in thiamine or vitamin B1.
 This vitamin is used by the entire body and is what enables us to use the carbohydrates we consume as energy.
 It is also essential in muscle, nerve, and heart function, as well as glucose metabolism.
 Thiamine is a vitamin that we get through our diet via foods such as rice, bread, milk, nuts, pork, and eggs.